Religious Education

 → Quality R.E. breaks down barriers and builds communities.

-→ At its best, R.E. offers pupils authentic encounters with living faith communities equipping them with the ability to
+→ At its best, R.E. offers pupils authentic encounters with living faith communities equipping them with the ability to hold an informed conversation about religious beliefs and practices.
+(Blackburn Diocesan Board of Education 2017)

 At the end of Key Stage 1, the majority of our pupils are able to: